01395 642 065

 The rules are simple.
-Choose a strong, well-designed Tug-E-Nuff toy that your dog will love (our range includes tuggies made with everything from real sheepskin to tennis balls and food bags, so you’re guaranteed to find a favourite).
+Choose a strong, well-designed Tug-E-Nuff toy that your dog will love (our range includes tuggies made with everything from real sheepskin to food bags, so you’re guaranteed to find a favourite).
 Your dog grabs on to one end, you grab on to the other, and you both pull.

 Lots of dogs take to playing tug straight away.
 Some take a bit more persuading.
 If your dog is one of the latter, we recommend letting them have a good sniff, moving it around like prey (slow, then fast, then slow again) and switching quickly between two tug toys to spark their interest.